 At the hotel

-Spa, gardens, gym, library, stash of CDs and DVDs, Wii consoles (on request), free WiFi throughout.
+Spa, culinary academy, gardens, gym, library, stash of CDs and DVDs, Wii consoles (on request), free WiFi throughout.
 In rooms: flatscreen TVs, iPad (on request), locally made bath products.
-Villas have kitchenettes.
-Only the three Sant'Andrea suites have in-room air-conditioning, but portable units are available for other categories on request.
+Villas have fully equipped kitchens.

 Our favourite rooms

-Do you want a romantic private garden, or a supply of logs and your own wood-burning fireplace?
-Book your spacious Suite accordingly.
+Do you want a romantic private garden, a supply of logs or your own wood-burning fireplace?
+Book your spacious suite accordingly.
 The villas are an excellent option for families, with plenty of space (ranging from two–six bedrooms), cosy living rooms and neat kitchens.
-All rooms are designed to evoke rural romance: wood-beamed ceilings, elegant, slender-framed four posters, agricultural knick-knacks hanging on walls, alcoves dressed with colourful pot plants and straw hats hanging on hooks.
+Designed by Ilaria Miani, the rooms evoke rural romance: wood-beamed ceilings, elegant, slender-framed four posters (in some rooms), original artworks and agricultural artifacts hanging on walls, and fresh flowers from the hotel's gardens.

-The glittering turquoise pool surveys the verdant Val d’Orcia and is surrounded by lavender.
+The glittering turquoise infinity pool surveys the verdant Val d’Orcia and is surrounded by lavender.

-The spa brings the rustic surroundings indoors; trees snake through tables, baskets of fruit and fragrant herbs are dotted throughout the lobby and treatments use wholly natural lotions and potions, sourced from a 13th-century Florentine farmacia.
-Facials to soothe and illuminate, rose-scented moisturising treatments, massages, and scrubs are some of the heavenly offerings; however, the signature treatments are rather special, whether you're submerged in a perfumed bath, slathered in Etruscan mud, or opt for the full shebang, the Full Monteverdi, a 30-minute soak followed by a 75-minute massage.
-The gym is a four-minute walk away.
+The spa brings the rustic surroundings indoors; trees snake through tables, baskets of fruit and fragrant herbs are dotted throughout the lobby.
+There are soothing treatment rooms, underground hot and cold pools, a hammam, countryside-view heated pool and garden-view relaxation lounge.
+Treatments use natural lotions and potions – herbal unguents sourced from 13th-century Florentine farmacia Santa Maria Novella and hammam-inspired Charme D’Oriente products.
+There are facials to soothe and illuminate, rose-scented moisturising treatments, massages, and revitalising scrubs; spring for a signature treatments and you’ll find yourself submerged in a perfumed bath, slathered in Etruscan mud, or de-knotted and pummelled for 75-minutes after a half-hour soak.
+The Technogym kitted-out fitness centre is a four-minute walk away.

 The hotel hosts artists in residence and decorates bedrooms with their work: if you like what you see, buy a print or painting to take back home.

-Babies, and older children who can run around in the gardens or splash about in the pool unsupervised.
+Babies, and older children who can run around in the gardens or splash about in the pool.